dc-fukuoka/diffuse/README.md

 *diffuse* - 3D diffusion equation solver by using CG method(no precondition) with MPI.
-          intel compiler is needed.
             the result was compared to serial version(cg.F90)
 ===============
 input file: fort.11